What is Ramsar?

 In 2009, WWA convened the Wisconsin Ramsar Committee, which is made up of wetland partners from various agencies and organizations, including The Nature Conservancy, USFWS, USDA-NRCS, and Wisconsin DNR.
-The committee was tasked with selecting 6-10 sites that are top statewide priorities for future nomination as Wetlands of International Importance.
-From this priority list, the committee selected three sites and is helping to form nomination committees to put together nomination materials for Ramsar designation The top ranked priority site, the Kakagon and Bad River Sloughs, owned and managed by the Bad River Band of Lake Superior Chippewa, was designated a Wetland of International Importance in February 2012.
+The committee was tasked with selecting 6-10 sites that are top statewide priorities for future nomination as Wetlands of International Importance and assisting landowners at these priority sites with forming committees to put together nomination materials for Ramsar designation The top ranked priority site, the Kakagon and Bad River Sloughs, owned and managed by the Bad River Band of Lake Superior Chippewa, was designated a Wetland of International Importance in February 2012.
 The Door Peninsula Coastal Wetlands (including the Mink River Estuary, North Bay, and Moonlight Bay and connected wetlands) was identified as a #2 priority by the Wisconsin Ramsar Committee; it was designated a Wetland of International Importance in 2014.

 The Wisconsin Ramsar Committee drew on work done by WWA as part of our Wetland Gems program to select priority sites for nomination.
 Wisconsinís Wetland Gems were selected to collectively represent the diversity of wetland types in each geographical region of Wisconsin.
 The list of Wetland Gems recognizes and builds upon the results of several other extensive conservation planning projects that have identified critical habitats.
 Click here to read more about our Wetland Gems program and site selection process.

 Wisconsin Wetlands Association staff presented on this project as part of a special Symposium on the Ramsar Convention at the joint Society of Wetland Scientists-Wisconsin Wetlands Association-Wetland Biogeochemistry Symposium conference in Madison in June 2009.
 The National Wetlands Newsletter (published by Environmental Law Institute) published a guest column by WWA Outreach Programs Director Katie Beilfuss in 2010 about Wisconsin's strategic approach for Ramsar nominations (click here for a pdf of this Communications column).

 If you are interested in learning more about WWAís efforts to nominate more of Wisconsinís worthy wetlands as Wetlands of International Importance, contact Katie Beilfuss at programs[at]wisconsinwetlands.org or 608-250-9971.